Gimkhana/Empirical_Analysis_FM/README.md

 This project is licensed under the **MIT License** - see the [LICENSE] file for details.
 You are free to use, modify, and distribute this code for academic, personal, or commercial purposes with attribution.

 ---

-## Acknowledgments

-- Special mention to **P.Clauss** for introducing me to Github and leveraging it as a portfolio document for showcasing work and also for his unwaring support during the Asset Management module @ Paris-Saclay
-- **ESSEC Business School**, **Bayes (formerly CASS) Business School** and **Université Paris-Saclay** faculty for research guidance

----
 *Last updated: November 2025*